0xced/Chisel/README.md

 Chisel was born because some database drivers can't resist taking dependencies on cloud libraries.
 The [MongoDB driver](https://www.nuget.org/packages/MongoDB.Driver) depends on the ASW SDK for authentication with Identity and Access Management (IAM) and [Microsoft's SQL Server driver](https://www.nuget.org/packages/Microsoft.Data.SqlClient) depends on the Azure SDK for authentication with the Microsoft identity platform (formerly Azure AD).

-Users have asked for separate NuGet packages for both MongoDB ([issue #4635](https://jira.mongodb.org/browse/CSHARP-4635)) and SqlClient ([issue #1108](https://github.com/dotnet/SqlClient/issues/1108)) but as of `MongoDB.Driver` 2.24.0 and `Microsoft.Data.SqlClient` 5.2.0 the cloud dependencies are unavoidable, even if MongoDB or SQL Server is used on premises (where cloud authentication is obviously not needed).
+Users have asked for separate NuGet packages for both MongoDB ([issue #4635](https://jira.mongodb.org/browse/CSHARP-4635)) and SqlClient ([issue #1108](https://github.com/dotnet/SqlClient/issues/1108)) but as of `MongoDB.Driver` 2.* and `Microsoft.Data.SqlClient` 5.* the cloud dependencies are unavoidable, even if MongoDB or SQL Server is used on premises (where cloud authentication is obviously not needed).

+> [!NOTE]
+> MongoDB should have the [AWS auth library in a separate package](https://jira.mongodb.org/browse/CSHARP-4911) for the 3.0 release of the driver.

 Enter Chisel to remove those dependencies and save some precious megabytes.